- Challenges Faced by the Real Estate Industry

 [Bonus Read: An Entrepreneur’s Handbook to Blockchain]

-In real estate economy, billions of global transactions are made annually.
+In the real estate economy, billions of global transactions are made annually.
 This demands a network that can handle large transactions volume.
 However, there are still not many options available in the Blockchain space to meet this need.

 While Bitcoin is able to handle 5 transactions per second, Ethereum is offering the opportunity to manage 15 transactions every second.
-Likewise, Ripple’s XRP – which is one the cryptocurrencies trends, is hoping to perform 1,500 transactions per second.
+Likewise, Ripple’s XRP – which is one of the cryptocurrencies trends, is hoping to perform 1,500 transactions per second.

 However, this is still not close to the need of large-scale companies that requires ultra-speed processing in real-time.